Trainability of Dissipative Perceptron-Based Quantum Neural Networks

-{\it Preliminaries.---}Let us first discuss in further detail the DQNN architecture.
+{\it Preliminaries.---} Let us first introduce the DQNN architecture.
 As schematically shown in Fig.~\ref{fig:f1}, the DQNN is composed of a series of layers (input, hidden, and ouput) where the qubits at each node are connected via perceptrons.
 A quantum perceptron is defined as an arbitrary unitary operator with $m$ input and $k$ output qubits.
 For simplicity, we consider the case when $k=1$, so that each perceptron acts on $m+1$ qubits.
+The case of arbitrary $k$ is presented in the Supplemental Material.

-The qubits in the input layer of the DQNN are initialized to a state $\rhoi$, while all qubits in the hidden and output layers are initialized to a fiduciary state such as the all-zero state $\ket{\vec{0}}_{\thid,\tout}=\ket{0\ldots0}_{\thid,\tout}$.
+The qubits in the input layer are initialized to a state $\rhoi$, while all qubits in the hidden and output layers are initialized to a fiduciary state such as $\ket{\vec{0}}_{\thid,\tout}=\ket{0\ldots0}_{\thid,\tout}$.
 Henceforth we employ the notation ``in'', ``hid'', and ``out'' to indicate operators on qubits in the input, hidden, and output layers, respectively.
 The output state of the DQNN is a quantum state $\rhoo$ (generally mixed) which can be expressed as

 with $V=V^{\text{out}}_{n_{\text{out}}}\ldots V^1_{n_1} \ldots V^1_1$, and where $V^l_j$ is the perceptron unitary on the $l$-th layer acting on the $j$-th output qubit.
 Here $n_l$ indicates the number of qubits in the $l$-th layer.